 I remembered an incident with a three year old Chinese girl a year back.
 I would greet her when she reached school.
 Before I managed to put my arms around her, she would look at me and quickly turned away.
 I did the same action with her schoolmates and everyone would be smiling after I hugged and spoke to them.
 She watched quietly.

-After few days, I tried putting my arms around her and this time she didn’t turn away.
+After a few days, I tried putting my arms around her and this time she didn’t turn away.
 She just stood there and allowed me to hug her.
 The first time I hugged her, her body was stiff and her expression was serious.
 I kept repeating my hugging practice with her.

 Eventually, her facial expression softened and she would even return her hug whenever I hugged her.
 She started to open up and participate in most activities in school.
 Her development was encouraging and her learning ability improved tremendously.
-I develop good feeling just by hugging the children.
+I develop a good feeling just by hugging the children.
 Therefore, hugging benefits both giver and receiver.

 I notice that hugging our child is not commonly practise in most families in our society.
 When our child starts schooling, we tend to stop hugging our child.
 We tend to be reserved and do not show our affection towards our child, maybe because we are afraid that by showing it, we look ‘weak’ in front of our child.
 Some believe that giving hugs to our child will spoil him.
 All these are just old-fashioned way of thinking.